zyedidia/micro/runtime/help/keybindings.md

 to a command, for example), escape it with `\` or wrap it in single or double quotes.

+If the action has an `onAction` lua callback, for example `onAutocomplete` (see `> help plugins`), then the action is only considered successful if the action itself succeeded *and* the callback returned true.
+If there are multiple `onAction` callbacks for this action, registered by multiple plugins, then the action is only considered successful if the action itself succeeded and all the callbacks returned true.

 ## Binding commands

 You can also bind a key to execute a command in command mode (see